Posterior cruciate ligament (PCL) reconstruction

-It usually takes about six weeks to heal, although it can be as long as 12 weeks.
+It usually takes about six months for the graft to incorporate, although it can be as long as 12 months.

-During the first six weeks, you'll need to wear a leg brace to limit the movement of your knee, and you'll need to use crutches to keep the weight off it.
+During the first six weeks, depending on the level of the injury, you’ll need to wear a leg brace to limit the movement of your knee, and you’ll need to use crutches to keep the weight off it.

 Your physiotherapist will give you some gentle exercises to help build up the muscles and mobility of your knee.

 You should be able to return to work four to six weeks after the operation, if your job isn’t physically demanding.
 Those with more active jobs will need a longer recovery time.